decision-making-mike/sql-postgresql-learning/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 47.
+Documentation reading

+I have read up to point "9.4.
+String Functions and Operators" in the PostgreSQL's documentation.

 ## Update 46.
 Database development

 In the previous update I've mentioned adding data to the database, and that this process might become complex.
 When I think about it now, this statement is even being strengthened by the observation that the only way for it come up to my expectations is to be based on a new business model of the company.